leo-arch/clifm/README.md

  * Open files without the need to specify any program.
 Via `mime` (the **built-in resource opener**), if no program was specified, CliFM will open the file with the default program associated to that kind of files.
 To open a file may be as simple as this: `o 12`, or `o 12 &` if you want it running in the background.
 Of course, you can also set a custom resource opener.

 * **Quick search**: type `/REGEX` and CliFM will list all matches for the corresponding REGEX pattern.
-Example: `/.*.png` will list all the PNG files in the current directory.
-If you want to search for files in another directory, just tell the search function where to search: `/.*.png /media/images`.
+Example: `/.*\.png$` will list all the PNG files in the current directory.
+If you want to search for files in another directory, just tell the search function where to search: `/.*\.png$ /media/images`.
 And, if you want to further filter the search, you still can specify what kind of files you want.
 For example: `/[.-].*d$ -d /etc` will list all directories (-d) in /etc containing a dot or a slash and ending with 'd'.

 ![quick search](images/quick_search.png)

 * A Freedesktop compliant **trash system** to be able to recover deleted files.

-* **Extended color codes**: Just like the `ls` command, CLiFM uses (customizable) color codes to identify file types and extensions.
+* **Extended color codes**: Just like the `ls` command, CLiFM uses customizable color codes to identify file types and extensions.
 However, and unlike `ls`, CLiFM is also able to distinguish between empty and non-empty files or directories, broken and non-broken symlinks, files and directories with or without read permission, multi-hardlink files, and more.
 Once in CliFM, type `colors` or `cc` to see the list of currently used color codes.

 ![colors](images/colors.png)